martscht/academic-kickstart/content/authors/rouchi/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "h.rouchi@psych.uni-frankfurt.de"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: ["Team"]
 ---

-Hasti Rouchi ist Hilfswissenschaflterin in den Abteilungen _Psychologische Methoden mit interdisziplinärer Ausrichtung_ und _Psychologische Methodenlehre, Evaluation und Forschungsmethodik_ an der Goethe-Universität Frankfurt.
+Hasti Rouchi ist Hilfswissenschaftlerin in den Abteilungen _Psychologische Methoden mit interdisziplinärer Ausrichtung_ und _Psychologische Methodenlehre, Evaluation und Forschungsmethodik_ an der Goethe-Universität Frankfurt.

 **Biographie**